dsobral/ADER/material/Practical.md

 ![NGS Workflow](images/NGSworkflow.jpg)

+## Paired-end sequencing

 Many sequencing machines can read both ends of a fragment.
 This is called paired-end sequencing.

 ![Adaptor](images/paired-end.jpg)
 <br/>
 <br/>

+## Common parameters to consider when sequencing

 When sending your samples to a sequencing facility, these are the most frequent parameters to consider:
 <p>